Tips that Make for a Smooth Journey to Home Ownership

 Determine what type of property you want beforehand.
 Creating a detailed checklist of your negotiables and non-negotiables will make the selection process more manageable for you and your agent.
 Once you think you’ve found “your” home, visit the property more than once.
 Seeing a new home you are interested in at different times of the day will allow you to see multiple factors like traffic, noise variations, etc. Be sure it’s the home that you absolutely want before you buy.

 This may be the biggest purchase you make during your lifetime, which is why we encourage you to be as prepared as possible for the process.
-SDCCU’s extensive history has helped us understand the depths of this decision-making, which is why it is our priority to help make the mortgage lending decision as easy as possible for our customers—and why we have been voted BEST Mortgage Provider for six years in a row in the San Diego Union-Tribune Readers Poll.
+SDCCU’s extensive history has helped us understand the depths of this decision-making, which is why it is our priority to help make the mortgage lending decision as easy as possible for our customers—and why we have been voted BEST Mortgage Provider in The San Diego Union-Tribune Readers Poll.

 ¹Offer available for owner occupied primary residential purchases and external refinance only.
 Subject to approval.
 SDCCU will pay your closing costs including but not limited to: lender’s title insurance, title services, appraisal, tax service, credit report, flood certification and recording fees.
 Paid closing costs do not include pre-paid interest, homeowners insurance, initial escrow deposit, owner’s title insurance, or city and/or county transfer tax.
 Borrower may select escrow and/or title company.
 Other restrictions may apply.
-There is an upfront $350 application fee that is non-refundable if your loan is denied or canceled.
 Reimbursement of closing costs: If the loan is paid off within 36 months of origination, a prorated amount of closing costs will be added to the loan payoff amount.